 How Well Is DeVry University - Pennsylvania Ranked?

 In its yearly rankings, College Factual analyzes over 2,000 colleges and universities to determine which ones are the best in a variety of categories, such as overall value, quality, diversity, which schools are the best for each major, and much more.

-DeVry University - Pennsylvania was awarded 7 badges in the 2022 rankings.
+DeVry University - Pennsylvania was awarded 48 badges in the 2022 rankings.
 The highest ranked major at the school is electrical, electronic and communications engineering technology/technician.

 Is It Hard to Get Into DeVry University - Pennsylvania?

 If you're applying to DeVry University - Pennsylvania you'll face some tough competition, since the school's acceptance rate is only 67%.
 Definitely don't wait until the last minute to submit your application, since applying early may be in your favor.

 With a student to faculty ratio of 14 to 1, DeVry University - Pennsylvania is about average in this regard as the nationwide rate is 15 to 1.
 While this does not translate directly to class size, it's a good indicator of how much time professors will have to spend with their students on a one-on-one basis.

 Percent of Full-Time Faculty

 When estimating how much access students will have to their teachers, some people like to look at what percentage of faculty members are full time.
 This is because part-time teachers may not have as much time to spend on campus as their full-time counterparts.

 The full-time faculty percentage at DeVry University - Pennsylvania is 23%.
 This is lower than the national average of 47%.